MDUmar-sudo/Dummy-Portfolio/README.md

-This is a deummy portfolio which leads to the existing portfolio website.
+This is a dummy portfolio which leads to the existing portfolio website.